apacheignite/documentation/odbc-driver/getting-started-18.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Building ODBC driver"
+  "title": "Building ODBC Driver"
 }
 [/block]
-Ignite ODBC Driver shipped in sources as a part of Apache Ignite package.
-It means that you need to build it before you are going to be able to use it.
-For instructions on how to acquire and set up Apache Ignite itself please refer to [Getting Started](doc:getting-started) page.
+Ignite ODBC Driver is shipped with the source code as part of the Apache Ignite package, and should be built before using.
+For instructions on how to download and set up Apache Ignite, please refer to [Getting Started](doc:getting-started) page.

 As ODBC Driver is written in C++ it is shipped as as part of the Apache Ignite C++ and depends on some of the C++ libraries.
 More specifically it depends on `utils` and `binary` Ignite libraries.
 It means you will need to build them prior to building ODBC driver itself.